matthewcook333/AnimatedArt/documents/design_and_implementation.md

 Syntax decisions for my project would be interface designs, and I would say one major one I have made is the order for user interaction.
 One of the original design intentions I had was to allow for the user to specify the animation first, and be able to draw multiple images with that animation.
 One concern for this is with defining distinct images (when is the user done with current drawing to animate?).
 Another one, and perhaps more important to the design, is that it may complicate the experience to the extent that it would be significantly less intuitive the order to do things in.
 In this way, I wanted to restrict the interface in a way to allow for a more linear way of development.

 ### An overview of the architecture of your system.

+So far, a sketch of the overall architecture will include:

+Main view controller - Controlling overall logic of the app

+Draw View - Allow for drawing on and where the images are animated

+Animate View - Side table view that has the different types of animations and the details for each.

+Command View - Another side view for the commands to say current animation is done, nesting, etc.

+Animatable - SpriteNode that holds the image it represents as well as animations

+Animation - Has property of speed/rate

+There will then be multiple types of animation, that all are "Animation"s:

+Rotation - Clockwise or counterclockwise

+Translation - List of points comprising the path to traverse

+Oscillation - Pivot point and degrees of oscillation

+Transparency - Range of transparency in percentages (max and min)

+Scale/Expansion - Range of scale in multiples (max and min)